no-markup-markup/nmm/readme-template/README.md

   <summary><b>default raw text semantics</b></summary>

 ```
-¶ 1  ¶ ← this is the paragraph symbol.
+¶ 1  EXAMPLE  ¶ ← this is the paragraph symbol.

      While a line ‘¶’ (optional followed by tag or id, then optionally
      followed by a header and one or more empty lines) always marks the